- Print

 Computers with embedded readers will try to pass the SIM card as an RFID card.
 This happens because of their close proximity to each other within the device itself and can cause a number of odd, inappropriate behaviors by the MFA software.
 Some of these behaviors can look like:

-The following instructions will demonstrate an example on how to confirm the behavior, followed by blocking the smart card reader through the registry editor.
-The steps cannot be generalized into a single .REG file as the values used will be unique to each computer.
+The following instructions will demonstrate an example on how to confirm the behavior, followed by creating a RapidIdentity MFA-specific registry value that tells the software to ignore the smart card reader.
+These steps cannot be generalized into a single .REG file as the computers' UICC values will are unique to each computer.

 You'll notice that the hex value from Step 3 will appear under one of your computer's readers - typically the Microsoft UICC ISO Reader.
 This reader is your computer's unique smart card reader value that our software will need instruction to ignore.